Investigative Framework

 Can migraines happen without triggers?

 Yes.
 When baseline load is elevated, attacks may occur without an obvious external trigger.
-In these cases, the threshold has already been lowered by cumulative physiological stressors.
+The threshold has already been lowered by cumulative physiological stressors.

 Is this a diagnostic tool?